raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

     - Fast failover (<30s)
     - Supports Cross-Region Replication
 - Aurora DB Cluster
-    - Writer endpoint ⇒ DNS endpoint that always points at the master
+    - Writer endpoint**(also known as a Cluster endpoint)** ⇒ DNS endpoint that always points at the master
     - Reader endpoint ⇒ DNS endpoint that helps with connection load balancing and connects automatically to all the Read Replicas
 - Aurora Security
     - Very similar to RDS